Analyzing MYT Netherlands Parent B.V. (MYTE) and Its Competitors

 MYT Netherlands Parent B.V.
 (NYSE: MYTE) is one of 41 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it compare to its rivals?
-We will compare MYT Netherlands Parent B.V. to similar companies based on the strength of its analyst recommendations, profitability, risk, earnings, valuation, dividends and institutional ownership.
+We will compare MYT Netherlands Parent B.V. to similar companies based on the strength of its dividends, profitability, earnings, valuation, analyst recommendations, risk and institutional ownership.

 Earnings & Valuation

-This table compares MYT Netherlands Parent B.V. and its rivals gross revenue, earnings per share and valuation.
+This table compares MYT Netherlands Parent B.V. and its rivals revenue, earnings per share and valuation.

 |Gross Revenue